polyium/template-go-cli/CONTRIBUTING.md

 ## Documentation

-Tool `godoc` is required to render the documentation, which includes examples.
+Tool `godoc` is required to render the documentation; go's documentation rendering tool includes runnable examples if the package has written them.

-- See [`doc.go`](./doc.go) for code-specific package documentation.

 Installation Steps: